-A lack of knowledge and understanding within the public sector providing these supports and services creates additional unnecessary barriers to postdiagnostic supports and highlights the ongoing need for education, training, and autism-specific knowledge.
+A lack of knowledge and understanding within the government sector providing these supports and services creates additional unnecessary barriers to postdiagnostic supports and highlights the ongoing need for education, training, and autism-specific knowledge.

 Services must also consider Augmentative and Alternative Communication (AAC) and complex communication needs, as well as the experiences of non-speaking Autistic people.
 To ensure services are accessible for people with these complex communication needs, alternative communication modes must be factored into the supports provided.
-As a recently diagnosed person, I have been very overwhelmed, affecting my personal and professional life because I can't even find information to help my own understanding and support options to inform others."

-- " The challenges with navigating services and understanding the complex environments both pre and post diagnosis. - " Difficulties faced with accessing relevant information, lack of communication options and lack of understanding and knowledge within the service system. - " Concerns of parents and carers for the future of their Autistic children.
+- " the challenges with navigating services and understanding the complex environments both pre and post diagnosis - " difficulties faced with accessing relevant information, lack of communication options and lack of understanding and knowledge within the service system - " concerns of parents and carers for the future of their Autistic children.

-Develop a centralised state information system to support access and navigation of available supports and services.

-Improve the knowledge and understanding of autism amongst professional staff.

-Work with organisations to ensure evidence and research on autism can be effectively and efficiently translated into practice.

-Ensure neuro-diversity affirming and culturally appropriate services and supports are available.
+- Develop a centralised state information system to support access and navigation of available supports and services. - Improve the knowledge and understanding of autism amongst professional staff. - Work with organisations to ensure evidence and research on autism can be effectively and efficiently translated into practice. - Ensure neuro-diversity affirming and culturally appropriate services and supports are available.

+FOCUS AREA 5: